gps08/scripts/README.md

 script to download course page resuorces from usebackpack.com

 # subs_dl
-downloads subtitles for a given list of video files from thesubdb.com

-# yts_dl
-downloads subtitles for a given list of video files from yts subtitles
+downloads subtitles for a given list of video files from thesubdb.com or yts